acratophorux/ideal-enigma/README.md

-# Electricity Production Time Series Forecasting
+# Electricity Load Forecasting

 ## Project Overview

-This project is focused on short-term electricity production forecasting using _Electricity Load Forecasting_ dataset from Kaggle.
+This project is focused on short-term electricity load forecasting using _Electricity Load Forecasting_ dataset from Kaggle.
 The dataset can be found [here](https://www.kaggle.com/datasets/shenba/time-series-datasets/data).

 The goal is to develop and evaluate a machine learning forecasting model and compare its results with official forecasts from weekly pre-dispatch reports.